rafdy-rayan/Feuille-De-Match/README.md

 ## Installation

+Download the latest `FeuilleDeMatchApp.exe` of FeuilleDeMatchApp from the [releases page](https://github.com/rafdy-rayan/Feuille-De-Match/releases)
+OR
-1. Download the latest release of FeuilleDeMatchApp from the [releases page](https://github.com/rafdy-rayan/Feuille-De-Match/releases).
+1. Download the latest zip of FeuilleDeMatchApp from the [releases page](https://github.com/rafdy-rayan/Feuille-De-Match/releases)
 2. Extract the downloaded ZIP file to a location on your computer.
 3. Run the `FeuilleDeMatchApp.exe` file to launch the application.